greg-raven/Uncommon-Sense/_drafts/staging.md

 Children have a tendency toward self-involvement which makes them give too much weight to trivia, too little weight to significant things.
 John D. MacDonald

+Hope is a good breakfast, but it is a bad supper.
+Francis Bacon

+If you are wise, mingle these two elements: do not hope without despair, or despair without hope.
+Lucius Annaeus Seneca